I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportsetbusdata.md

 ## -remarks
 <p>Miniport drivers of adapters on a PCI bus seldom call <b>VideoPortSetBusData</b>, unless unusual circumstances or the nature of a particular driver's video adapter requires such a call.</p>

 <p>For example, a miniport driver might call <b>VideoPortSetBusData</b> to clear a bit in the PCI status register if its adapter signals a target abort during initialization.
 If a PCI video adapter must be configured with device-specific data, its driver also calls this function.
-In either case, such a driver is then likely to call <a href="https://msdn.microsoft.com/library/windows/hardware/ff570302">VideoPortGetAccessRanges</a> with a <i>RequestedResources</i> pointer to a driver-supplied array of resource descriptors.</p>

-<p><b>VideoPortSetBusData</b> cannot be called from a miniport driver's <a href="..\video\nc-video-pvideo-hw-interrupt.md">HwVidInterrupt</a> or <a href="..\video\nc-video-pvideo-hw-timer.md">HwVidTimer</a> functions, or from <a href="https://msdn.microsoft.com/library/windows/hardware/ff570339">VideoPortQueueDpc</a>, or from a callback to <a href="https://msdn.microsoft.com/library/windows/hardware/ff570372">VideoPortSynchronizeExecution</a>. </p>

-<p>Miniport drivers of adapters on a PCI bus seldom call <b>VideoPortSetBusData</b>, unless unusual circumstances or the nature of a particular driver's video adapter requires such a call.</p>

-<p>For example, a miniport driver might call <b>VideoPortSetBusData</b> to clear a bit in the PCI status register if its adapter signals a target abort during initialization.
-If a PCI video adapter must be configured with device-specific data, its driver also calls this function.
-In either case, such a driver is then likely to call <a href="https://msdn.microsoft.com/library/windows/hardware/ff570302">VideoPortGetAccessRanges</a> with a <i>RequestedResources</i> pointer to a driver-supplied array of resource descriptors.</p>
+In either case, such a driver is then likely to call <a href="..\video\nf-video-videoportgetaccessranges.md">VideoPortGetAccessRanges</a> with a <i>RequestedResources</i> pointer to a driver-supplied array of resource descriptors.</p>

-<p><b>VideoPortSetBusData</b> cannot be called from a miniport driver's <a href="..\video\nc-video-pvideo-hw-interrupt.md">HwVidInterrupt</a> or <a href="..\video\nc-video-pvideo-hw-timer.md">HwVidTimer</a> functions, or from <a href="https://msdn.microsoft.com/library/windows/hardware/ff570339">VideoPortQueueDpc</a>, or from a callback to <a href="https://msdn.microsoft.com/library/windows/hardware/ff570372">VideoPortSynchronizeExecution</a>. </p>
+<p><b>VideoPortSetBusData</b> cannot be called from a miniport driver's <a href="..\video\nc-video-pvideo-hw-interrupt.md">HwVidInterrupt</a> or <a href="..\video\nc-video-pvideo-hw-timer.md">HwVidTimer</a> functions, or from <a href="..\video\nf-video-videoportqueuedpc.md">VideoPortQueueDpc</a>, or from a callback to <a href="..\video\nf-video-videoportsynchronizeexecution.md">VideoPortSynchronizeExecution</a>. </p>

 ## -requirements
 <table>